BladeRunnerJS/brjs-site/docs/use/internationalization.md

 ![](/docs/use/img/hello-world-workbench-no-console.png)

-Let's add a new element inside our HTML, which will be automatically internationalised.
-Internationalisation markup in BRJS takes the form of: `@{<token>}`.
+Let's add a new element inside our HTML, which will be automatically internationalized.
+Internationalization markup in BRJS takes the form of: `@{<token>}`.
 It's best to namespace your token so that other blades don't overwrite each other's tokens

 ```html
 <div id="demo.blades.myblade.view-template">